10 – Free Man

 # 1 – God Bless This Mess

-Sheryl Crow’s “God Bless This Mess,” was the lead off track from her 2008 Detours album.
-The song’s audio on the album was compressed to simulate and old-time recording.
-It was done that way possible to present a messages that has had to be repeated time and time again throughout history.
+Sheryl Crow’s “God Bless This Mess,” was the lead-off track from her 2008 Detours album.
+The song’s audio on the album was compressed to simulate an old-time recording.
+It was done that way possible to present a message that has had to be repeated time and time again throughout history.
 This was Sheryl Crow’s protest song and it could not have come at a better point in time in 2008.
 We won’t get into the politics here, but Sheryl Crow’s performance of this song defined the soul of an artist that cared deeply for humanity and could not stay quiet.
 This one was as deep as it gets.